 If yes, we extend a part-time contract we call a Batting Practice in order to provide us, and the candidate, the experience of doing real work together.

 Setting up a part-time contract may seem like a lot of effort, but it is a lot less effort than hiring a candidate that doesn’t fit in your organization.
 For each position, we allocate a monthly budget against a maximum number of candidates to trial for a position.
 This limit forces us to think carefully as to whether or not we want to continue to invest in a candidate.

 We are also firm about not asking a candidate to do any work for free, or much beneath a rate (if at all) they could solicit from the open market.
-We offer them a fair price because we believe it’s the moral thing to do, and it properly aligns incentives: we treat candidates like we’ve put money behind them, and candidates give us their best work.
+We offer every remote job seeker who gets to this stage a fair price because we believe it’s the moral thing to do, and it properly aligns incentives: we treat candidates like we’ve put money behind them, and candidates give us their best work.

 Flex the duration to fit circumstance of the candidate